 5. Customer Focus

 At the end of the day, customers pay the bills and our salaries.
 They need to be taken care of.

 Take the time to find out who your customers are and what they want.

-Keep a pulse on your customers so you understand how well their needs are being met; because customer satisfaction is a crucial gauge to the health of your organization.
+Keep a pulse on your customers so you understand how well their needs are being met; because customer satisfaction is a crucial gauge of the health of your organization.

-Successful businesses understand that focusing on the customer and be able to articulate what they want is the secret to success.
+Successful businesses understand that focusing on the customer and being able to articulate what they want is the secret to success.

 6. Website Development

 Why does a business need a website?
 An organization’s website is often the first impression a potential customer has of an organization.

 A well-thought-out, organized, and user-friendly website is crucial to attracting and keeping customers.